simondlevy/MulticopterSim/README.md

 * MulticopterSim can be used with the same simple flight-control [firmware](https://github.com/simondlevy/Hackflight/tree/master/src) that we fly on our real-world [quadcopters](http://diydrones.com/profiles/blogs/flight-of-the-ladybug).
-* MulticopterSim is tiny, using a few thousand lines of C++ code for the simulator and firmware.
+* MulticopterSim is tiny, around a thousand lines of code.
 * MulticopterSim focuses exclusively on multirotor firmware, whereas AirSim supports deep learning and different kinds of vehicles.